namannimmo10/namannimmo.me/_pages/about.md

 University of Munich.
 In Klagenfurt I'm part of the Institute of Networked and Embedded Systems where I'm building smart, unsupervised energy-monitoring algorithms to optimize energy-consumption.
-In Munich I'm with the the Chair for Database Systems, where I'm investigating if inter-process communication or shared-memory are an alternative to TCP sockets for low-latency transmission of database queries.
+In Munich I'm with the the Chair for Database Systems, where I'm investigating if inter-process communication is an alternative to TCP sockets for low-latency transmission of database queries.

 Starting this August I’ll be spending eight months doing back-to-back software-engineering internships in London.
 The first three months I'll be at